-Windows 11 customers in the US with eligible hardware are able to preview the Amazon Appstore today.
-Customers can install the Amazon Appstore Android client through the Microsoft store to then access over 5,000+ existing apps in the Amazon Appstore catalog, with additional apps added as Amazon continues to work towards new feature enhancements.
+Amazon Appstore is available on Windows 11 devices in 31 countries across nine marketplaces - US, Japan, the United Kingdom, France, Italy, Spain, Canada, Australia, and Germany.
+Users can install the Amazon Appstore Android client through the Microsoft store to access over 50,000 apps, with additional apps added as Amazon continues to work towards new feature enhancements.

-Microsoft launched Windows Subsystem for Android™ (WSA) that powers the Amazon Appstore and its catalog.
-WSA includes the Linux kernel and the Android OS based on the Android Open Source Project (AOSP) version 11 and is distributed through the Microsoft Store as part of the Amazon Appstore install.
-Windows Subsystem for Android™ runs in a Hyper-V Virtual Machine, similar to the Windows Subsystem for Linux, and it understands how to map the runtime and APIs of apps in the AOSP environment to the Windows graphic layer, the memory buffers, the input modes, the physical and virtual devices, and the sensors.
+Microsoft has designed the Windows Subsystem for Android™ (WSA) that powers the Amazon Appstore and its catalog.
+WSA includes the Linux kernel and the Android OS based on the Android Open Source Project (AOSP).
+Windows Subsystem for Android™ runs in a Hyper-V Virtual Machine, similar to the Windows Subsystem for Linux, which understands how to map the runtime and APIs of Android apps in the AOSP environment to the Windows graphic layer, input modes and more.

 The Amazon Appstore is available to Windows customers in these marketplaces/countries.
 If you are based outside of these countries, it will not restrict you from participating in the developer preview.